NEWS

 January 1, 2025

 Yu-Mei joined Gaudy Boy as editor.
-She will read submissions, work with writers to develop their manuscripts, and lead titles through production to publication.
+She will read submissions, acquire and edit manuscripts, and lead titles through production to publication.
 Gaudy Boy is the imprint of the New York City-based literary non-profit Singapore Unbound, and brings poetry, fiction, and literary non-fiction by authors of Asian heritage to the attention of an American audience.

 December 18, 2024